EVs vs. ICE Automobiles: An Overview

 Weaknesses:

-• Living with range anxiety between charging stations.
-Future technologies using solid lithium metal instead of graphite lithium-ion batteries may help substantially increase the range
+- Living with range anxiety between charging stations.
+Future technologies using solid lithium metal instead of graphite in lithium-ion batteries may help substantially increase the range

-• Battery charge retention reduces over time from initial capacities.
+- Battery charge retention decreases over time from its initial capacity.
 As time passes, the battery loses its capacity to hold a full charge

-• Copper wiring is routinely stolen from charging stations by criminals hungry for a quick buck.
-Opportunistic thieves repeatedly target the same facility, leaving the operator with costly repairs.
-EV car owners are stuck
+- Copper wiring is routinely stolen from charging stations by criminals seeking a quick profit.
+Opportunistic thieves repeatedly target the same facility, resulting in costly repairs for the operator.
+EV car owners are stuck.

-• Tires wear much faster because some electric car drivers tend to drive like sports cars.
-I replaced my tires at 41,000 miles, whereas a Tesla driver may get 5,000 to 10,000 miles.
+- Tires wear much faster because some electric car drivers tend to drive like sports cars.
+I replaced my tires at 41,000 miles, whereas a Tesla driver may get 5,000 to 10,000 miles between replacements.
 The tire guy told me many Tesla drivers think they are in a Porsche because of the power-exhilarating thrust forward.
-But this is a driver, not a car characteristic
+However, this is a driver, not a characteristic of the car.

 https://www.zerohedge.com/markets/nissan-aims-cut-costs-30-simply-remain-competitive-evs